-While not a method of preventing theft, tracking devices could help you recover your gear if stolen.
-These small devices can be hidden deep in pockets or put in protective cases and zip tied to items.
+While this is not a method of preventing theft and more for if theft happens, tracking devices could help you recover your gear if stolen.
+These small devices can be hidden deep in pockets or put in protective cases and zip-tied to items.

 Use A Security Backpack

 Security backpacks are a great option to keep your stuff safe.
 These backpacks often use slash-proof materials that make it very difficult for thieves to access the contents.
 They also may have lockable zippers and hidden pockets that can slow down or prevent a thief from taking your stuff while you leave your tent unattended.